 - Family Servicemembers Group Life Insurance: FSGLI allows SGLI enrollees to extend coverage to their family members.
 In most cases, the service member pays the premiums.

-- Additional optional coverage for your spouse or family members
+Flexibility — Group life insurance provides additional optional coverage for your spouse or family members.

-USAA, an insurance association created by and for military members, can also help you convert an SGLI policy to coverage you can keep after your discharge.
+Loss of Coverage — SGLI coverage is lost at discharge, though you can convert to a VGLI policy.
+USAA, an insurance association created by and for military memebers, can also help you convert an SGLI policy to coverage you can keep after your discharge.

 Military Life Insurance Options

 We’ve already discussed SGLI, which extends coverage to active duty military members.

 Here are some more details if you’re thinking about enrolling:

 You can enroll in SGLI coverage as high as $400,000 if you are on active duty with the Army, Air Force, Coast Guard, Marines or Navy.

 Cadets, midshipmen or other U.S. military academy members can also qualify, as can Reserve Officers’ Training Corps trainees participating in authorized training missions.

 The VA’s qualifications for SGLI eligibility change from time to time, so be sure to check the VA’s site if you’re not sure whether you qualify.